nicholasdille/Sessions/containers/050_patterns/03_running_containers/slides.md

 ### Outdated image

-New containers are started based on existing images  Pull policy
+New containers are started based on existing images

 ### Multiple services using different latest